 Whether your board needs a tiny tune-up or a larger fix, it's definitely within your capabilities.
 Apply these tips and you'll be rolling again in no time!

 Skaters--any tips?
-How do you fix your board?
+How do you get your board back on track when it needs some TLC?